-Fecundities of individual females were taken from sub-samples at PRH during the spawn of 2010 through 2016 broodstock to estimate fecundity by length and age.
-For the 2013 through 2016 brood year data, we show comparisons between hatchery and natural origin fall Chinook salmon sampled at PRH which include fork length/fecundity, fork length/egg size (weight) and fork length and gamete mass.
-For these years, we attempted to stratify the females sampled by fork length categories to obtain fecundity samples for all sizes of fish to better estimate the relationship between length and fecundity.
-Comparisons between age classes are not representative of the females spawned from 2013 through 2016 broodstock populations.
+Fecundities of individual females were taken from sub-samples at PRH during the spawn of 2010 through 2017 broodstock to estimate fecundity by length and age.
+For the 2013 through 2017 brood year data, we show comparisons between hatchery and natural origin fall Chinook salmon sampled at PRH that include fork length/fecundity, fork length/egg size (weight) and fork length, and gamete mass.
+For these years, we attempted to stratify the females sampled by fork length categories to obtain fecundity.
+However, the broodstock selection protocols in recent year have reduced the availability of females under 64 cm.
+Some fecundity data were obtained from females not used for broodstock (i.e., surplused) in order to bolster sample sizes.
+Therefore, comparisons between age classes are not representative of the females spawned from 2013 through 2017 broodstock populations.

-M&E staff performed the fecundity estimates on green eggs during the spawn days.
+M&E staff performed the fecundity estimates on green eggs.
 The entire gamete mass was drained of most all ovarian fluid and weighed within 0.1 gram.
 Sub-sample sizes ranged between years from 60 or 100 green eggs which were counted out and weighed within 0.01 gram to estimate individual egg weight (g) for each female.
-This sample size was determined to be sufficient based upon previous work that examined different samples sizes (Richards and Pearsons, 2014).
+Post brood year 2013, sample sizes were 100 eggs, which was determined to be sufficient based upon previous work that examined different samples sizes (Richards and Pearsons, 2014).
 The total fecundity of each female was estimated by dividing the weight of the total egg mass by the calculated mean individual egg weight.
 Each sample of the total egg mass likely contained slight varying amounts of ovarian fluid which might over estimate fecundity.

-The fecundity data was pooled for return year 2010 through 2016 to provide a simple linear regression to predict fecundity based on fork-length (natural and hatchery females combined).
+The fecundity data was pooled for return year 2010 through 2017 to provide a simple linear regression to predict fecundity based on fork-length (natural and hatchery females combined).
 This data shows a strong positive correlation between size and fecundity (Figure 4).
 The regression formula may be useful for coarse predictions of egg production for different size fish.

-Figure 4 Linear relationship between fecundity and fork length for combined samples of natural and hatchery origin fall Chinook salmon spawned at Priest Rapids Hatchery, Return Years 2010-2016.
+Figure 4 Linear relationship between fecundity and fork length for combined samples of natural and hatchery origin fall Chinook salmon spawned at Priest Rapids Hatchery, Return Years 2010-2017.

 Fecundity samples collected in years 2010 through 2012 were not identified as to the origin of the females.
-For years 2013 through 2016, fecundity samples were taken from the broodstock at PRH to collect data associated with fecundity by size, age and origin (hatchery or natural).
+For years 2013 through 2017, fecundity samples were taken from the broodstock at PRH to collect data associated with fecundity by size, age and origin (hatchery or natural).